dictcp/uplex-varnish-k8s-ingress/deploy/README.md

 ```

   In recent versions, both specifications are permitted in the YAML,
-  as in example YAML (the annotation is deprecated, but is not yet an
+  as in the example YAML (the annotation is deprecated, but is not yet
-  error).
+  an error).
 * The ``selector`` must specify the label ``app: varnish-ingress``:

 ```